Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 Also Read: Does Money Tree Need Fertilizer?
 (How Much, How Often & Best Pick)

-It is crucial to trim the money tree regularly so that it doesn’t grow too large for your house.
+Trimming the money tree regularly is crucial so that it doesn’t grow too large for your house.

 If you keep a check on your money tree, you will notice uneven growth or damaged parts that will do no good to the plant.
 Therefore, pruning is necessary for better health and more growth of the money tree.